-What do I need to look for in an occupational therapist?
+What should I look for when choosing a neuro occupational therapist?

-What qualifications does a neuro occupational therapist need?
+What qualifications should a neuro occupational therapist have?

 Should I ask for references?